-This Roast Gammon recipe is just a cracking meal for all occasions.
+This Roast Gammon recipe with Red Cabbage is just a cracking meal for all occasions.
 It is my go to for a laid back Sunday Lunch, Boxing Day or entertaining friends and family

 Roast Gammon and Braised Red Cabbage Recipe